cindyokino/java-jdbc-mysql-practice/README.md

     - Handle referential integrity exception: MySQLIntegrityConstraintViolationException (when trying to delete a department which is associated to any seller).
         - throw new DbIntegrityException(e.getMessage());

+# JDBC6
+- Transactions - The four key properties of a transaction: Atomicity, Consistency, Isolation and Durability.

+- Use of Java DBC API:
+    - setAutoCommit(false)
+    - commit()
+    - rollback()